vivshaw/zettel/pages/concept drift & data drift.md

+---
-tags:: ml
+tags: ml
-alias:: data drift, concept drift
+alias: data drift, concept drift
+---

 - when your data and reality drift apart over time
 - e.g., what if you're building speech recognition, but language evolves over a few years? or, new cellphone have different mics that pick up the words differently?